rsvenning/find_ue9/README.txt

 -------------------------------------------------
 1. One of the example programs in the archive "C_NativeTCP_UE9.zip", provided by LabJack to get started with LabJack UE9, is 'ue9SingleIO'.
-	I takes one parameter, the IP-address of the UE9 to access.
+	It takes one parameter, the IP-address of the UE9 to access.

 		$ ue9SingleIO 192.168.1.101